-Due to the Company's capital strength, while the stresses showed deterioration in the Company's capital position, none of the scenarios were considered likely to result in a breach of the SCR.
+Due to the Company's capital strength, while the stresses showed deterioration in the Company's capital position, none of the scenarios were considered likely to result in a breach of the SCR, with the exception of the ACGL Failure Scenario (before management actions).
 The Company's underwriting risk profile is therefore considered to be resilient to most shocks.

-C.2 Market Risk
+C.2 Market risk